-Bend it, stretch it at these classes in Hong Kong that will have your joints and muscles more limber in no time
+Wondering where to go for stretching in Hong Kong?
+Bend and stretch it at these classes that will have your joints and muscles more limber in no time

 Ever since your very first Physical Education class in school, you’ve probably heard that stretching is crucial to improve circulation and prevent injury.
 As a fitness junkie who has recently written about fitness trends in 2019, outdoor fitness classes and plogging in Hong Kong, I can’t stress enough the importance of stretching.
 But as you get older, and your time gets shorter, you might be tempted to skip the stretch altogether in order to log a few extra minutes of cardio or hit the weight room – don’t.